Umm ar-Rihan: History

-Archaeological artifacts dating back to Byzantine times have also been uncovered here.

-Ottoman era

-In 1882, the PEF's Survey of Western Palestine described the place as having "traces of ruins; drafted stones of good sized masonry [..]
-West of it in the valley is a ruined watchtower".

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Kh.
 Umm Al-Rihan had a population of 26, all Muslims.

 The wood near the village is the site of a memorial to early Palestinian militant leader Izz ad-Din al-Qassam of the Black Hand, killed in a gunfight with the British Palestine Police Force.